-To understand pituitary tumors, it helps to know about the normal structure and function of the pituitary gland.
+To understand pituitary tumors, it helps to know about the normal pituitary gland and what it does.

 The pituitary gland

-The pituitary is a small gland found inside the skull just above the nasal passages, which are above the fleshy back part of the roof of the mouth (known as the soft palate).
+The pituitary is a small gland found inside the skull just below the brain and above the nasal passages, which are above the fleshy back part of the roof of the mouth (known as the soft palate).
 The pituitary sits in a tiny bony space called the sella turcica.
 The nerves that connect the eyes to the brain, called the optic nerves, pass close by it.

 The pituitary gland is connected directly to part of the brain called the hypothalamus.
 This provides a key link between the brain and the endocrine system, a collection of glands in the body that make hormones.
-Hormones are substances that are released into the blood and stimulate other organs to work.
+Hormones are substances released into the blood that control how other organs work.
 The hypothalamus releases hormones into tiny blood vessels directly connected to the pituitary gland.
 These cause the pituitary gland to make its own hormones.
 The pituitary is considered the “master control gland” because the hormones it makes control the levels of hormones made by most other endocrine glands in the body.

-The pituitary gland has 2 parts, the posterior pituitary and the anterior pituitary, each of which has a distinct function.
+The pituitary gland has 2 parts, the anterior pituitary and the posterior pituitary, each of which has distinct functions.

 Most pituitary tumors begin in the larger, front part of the pituitary gland known as the anterior pituitary.
-This is not brain tissue.
-It is a true gland.
-It makes several hormones that control other endocrine glands.
+This part of the gland makes several hormones that control other endocrine glands.

 - Growth hormone (GH, also known as somatotropin) promotes body growth during childhood.
 If too much is made in a child they will grow very tall.
 Normally, adults make only small amounts of growth hormone.
 If an adult makes too much growth hormone, the bones of the hands, feet, and face continue to grow and become quite large, causing their normal features to become distorted.
 This condition is called acromegaly.

 - Thyroid-stimulating hormone (TSH, also called thyrotropin) stimulates growth of the thyroid gland and the release of thyroid hormone.
 Thyroid hormone regulates metabolism.
 Too much makes you hyperactive and shaky, and too little makes you sluggish.
-Overproduction of TSH by a pituitary tumor is one cause of hyperthyroidism (an overactive thyroid gland).
+If a pituitary tumor makes too much TSH, it can cause hyperthyroidism (an overactive thyroid gland).

-- Adrenocorticotropic hormone (ACTH, also known as corticotropin) causes the adrenal glands to grow and to produce steroid hormones (such as cortisol).
-Too much of this hormone from the pituitary causes Cushing’s disease, the symptoms of which can include rapid weight gain and the buildup of fat in certain parts of the body.
+- Adrenocorticotropic hormone (ACTH, also known as corticotropin) causes the adrenal glands to grow and to make steroid hormones (such as cortisol).
+Too much ACTH from the pituitary causes Cushing’s disease, the symptoms of which can include rapid weight gain and the buildup of fat in certain parts of the body.

 - Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are also called gonadotropins.
 In women their main effects are on the ovaries, where they regulate ovulation (the release of eggs) and the production of the hormones estrogen and progesterone.
 In men, LH and FSH control testosterone and sperm production in the testicles.